unimapper/unimapper.github.io/docs/reference/naming-convention.md

 UNC::$repositoryMask = "YourApp\Model\Repository\*Repository"; // Default is 'Model\Repository\*Repository'
 ~~~

-> Remember!
-These settings must be set before you start using the orm.
+> These settings must be set before you start using the orm.